 The Most and Least Expensive NYC Neighborhoods

 A lot of people dream of living in a New York City apartment.
 They could visit the wonderful landmarks they had only seen in postcards and websites.
-Also, they can be in the hustle and bustle of the busy life.
-However, getting a cheap NYC rental in this concrete jungle doesn’t always seem easy.
+They can experience the hustle and bustle of life in the city.
+However, getting a cheap NYC rental in this concrete jungle isn’t always so easy.

-To help you figure out the neighborhoods of NYC that fit your price range, here’s some of the most and least expensive residential neighborhoods in New York City.
+To help you figure out which NYC neighborhoods fit your price range, we’ve compiled an assortment of the most and least expensive residential neighborhoods in New York City.
 Make sure to choose the neighborhood that best suits your needs and fits your budget, too!

 The Most Expensive NYC Neighborhoods

 For those of you who can afford the most expensive neighborhoods in NYC, you might want to try West Chelsea in Manhattan.
 This neighborhood is known for housing much of the city’s art galleries and for being a hub of retail businesses.
-Also, the area will also show you just how diverse the ethnicity of the NYC population is thank to its eclectic food scene and residents.
+Living in this area will also show you just how diverse the ethnicity of the NYC population is, thanks to its eclectic food scene and residents.

 In Brooklyn, the Brooklyn Heights neighborhood, previously known as Brooklyn Village, is one of the most well-known neighborhoods.
 Brooklyn Heights is notable for its brownstone houses and low-rise architecture.